mubtakir/nlp_bayan/README.md

 3. **Cross-Validation**: Each brain verifies the other
 4. **Negotiation**: Synthesizes final result
 5. **Result**: More accurate than either brain alone!

+**Why This Matters:**
+- First language to implement cooperative dual-brain architecture
+- Combined with bilingual support (Arabic + English)
+- Integrated with explainable AI systems
+- Creates a unique ecosystem for intelligent programming

 ---